NeuroStat/PaperStudyCharCBMA/Analyses/README.md

 #### Results for appendix

-Figures for the appendix are obtained in the [ProcesRawData.R]() file in the IntermediateResults folder.
+Figures for the appendix are obtained in the [ProcesRawData.R](https://github.com/NeuroStat/PaperStudyCharCBMA/blob/master/Analyses/IntermediateResults/ProcesRawData.R) file itself in the IntermediateResults folder.
 This is because these figures are directly calculated using the raw results (and I am too lazy to change them to using the intermediate results).